Latest Posts

 About Me

 Hello, I’m Thomas Buckley-Houston, but you can call me Tom.
-I am from Bristol, UK, but I’m currently traveling the world.
+I am from Wales,

 I have a love of meditation and a degree in Religious Studies.
 I wrote a book and used to regularly podcast about spiritual matters.

-I built a text-based browser for the modern web, it can render everything from CSS3 to WebAssembly apps.
+A text-based browser for the modern web, it can render everything from CSS3 to WebAssembly apps.
 It's primarily for those that suffer slow and/or expensive Internet.
-It's been on the front page of Hacker News 3 times: May 2016, Jan 2018 and July 2018.
+It's been on the front page of Hacker News 4 times: May 2016, Jan 2018, July 2018 and May 2022.
 The source is on Github.

 The Sponge Relay